lucasaa482/gitscrolls/scrolls/10-Where-Heroes-Go-to-Die.md

 The great hall of the Temple of Open Source had been redesigned since Tuxilles' exile.
 Where once harsh fluorescent lights illuminated austere workstations, warm ambient lighting now invited collaboration.
 The intimidating podium from which verdicts were delivered had been replaced by a circular discussion space.

+The circular design reminded him of the Monument of Division in the Gardens—branches that diverged but remained part of the same tree.
+Even architecture could embody the lessons of forking and unity.

 As Tuxilles entered, his glowing scars pulsed with recognition—this was no longer the temple that had cast him out in fear and anger.
 This was a community that had learned from his exile as much as he had learned from it.

 **The Council's Welcome**